Gsantomaggio/krabbitmqctl/README.md

   rabbitmqctl command [flags]

 Flags:
       --context string        Kubernetes context to use.
 Default to current context configured in kubeconfig.
   -h, --help                  help for rabbitmqctl
       --kubeconfig string     Path to kubeconfig file to use -n, --namespace string      Kubernetes namespace to use.
 Default to namespace configured in Kubernetes context (default "default")
   -p, --podname string        Pod where execute the command.
-Default is "" pick one random -s, --service string      RabbitMQ Service (default "rabbitmq") -v, --version             Print the version and exit
+Default is "" pick one random -s, --service string        RabbitMQ Service (default "rabbitmq") -v, --version               Print the version and exit -p, --virtual host string   RabbitMQ virtual Host (default "/")
 ```

 for example: